Call Tariffs and Pricing for Telecom Resellers

 - The rated call is ready for invoicing

 This all happens automatically during your CDR processing step.
 But the accuracy depends entirely on how well you’ve set up your tariffs.
+Clean number assignments matter too: see our customer accounts and number management guide for the data hygiene side of this.

 Building a Rating Chain